 - Education and information sharing—Topics have included women in leadership, work-life balance, body language and communications, and empirical evidence on the gender pay gap.

-- Networking—Through events such as happy hours, lunches, and coffee breaks, women at the firm to get to know each other in an informal environment.
+- Networking—Through events such as happy hours, lunches, and coffee breaks, women at the firm get to know each other in an informal environment.

 - Community involvement—To encourage the next generation of women to pursue a career in STEM-related fields, the Women’s Network partners with Techbridge Girls, a nonprofit organization that provides hands-on STEM learning opportunities for girls in low-income communities.